HIS 111 - United States History I - to 1865

 5. Articulate the various domestic and foreign ideological struggles during the time period.

-6. Explain the ideas of global integration, global migration (demographic shift) or global conflict.
+6. Explain the ideas of global integration, global migration (demographic shift), and global conflict.

-7. Assess the growth and role of the federal government.
+7. Assess the increase in both the authority and the expectations of the federal government.

-8. Describe a variety of cultural developments during this era.
+8. Describe various cultural developments emerging during the period covered in this course.

 9. Utilize writing to communicate an understanding, application, analysis or evaluation of history.